capstanlqc/omegat-guides/docs/_includes/omt-unpack-and-recent.md

 # Accessing the project

-!!! info
+!!! tip
-    It's important that you give some thought to the organization of your files and folders before you proceed with the steps below.
+    Please give some thought to the organization of your files and folders before you proceed with the steps below.
 We provide some tips [here](../../tips/#file-organization){:target="_blank"}.
     <!-- @todo: add file organization tips -->

 ## Accessing a new project